-1. Introduction
+1. INTRODUCTION

-This Special Environmental Assessment (SEA) is prepared for the protected elements of the Special Protection Area (SPA) with the code GR1110010 and the name 'Mount Evros - Deriou Valley' and the Important Bird Areas of Greece (I.B.A.) with the code GR003 and the name 'Dadia - Dereio - Aisymi Forest', within the framework of the Environmental Impact Study for the wind farm development project of the company EUROPEAN WIND FARMS GREECE ApS.

-The wind power plant has a nominal capacity of 24.15 MW, located at "AGATHEA", in the Municipality of Soufli, in the Regional Unit of Evros and is classified in Category A2 of the $10^{\text{th}}$ Group with s/n 1, and type of project: Electricity generation from wind energy, on the basis of the contract No. YTIEN/ $\Delta$ ITIA/63951/4418/2024 (Government Gazette Issue 3867/B/3-7-2024) "Amendment of the ministerial decision under DIPA/oik.37674/2016 (B' 2471), for the reclassification of onshore wind power projects and onshore photovoltaic power projects in the categories and subcategories of Law No. 4014/2011".
+This Special Ecological Assessment (SEA) is prepared for the protected elements of the Special Protection Area (SPA) with codes GR1130011 and GR1110010 respectively, with the names "Koilada Filiouri", "Oreinos Evros - Koilada Dereiou" and the Important Bird Area of Greece with the codes GR008 and GR003 respectively and the names "Filiouri valley and eastern Rodopi mountains", "Dadia- Dereio - Aisymi Forest", in the framework of the Environmental Impact Study for the development project of a wind farm for the company of Aetos Wind SINGLE MEMBER P.C.
+The wind power plant has a nominal capacity of 34.50 MW, located at "ANEMONI", in the Municipalities of Arrianon and Soufli, in the Regional Units of Rodopi and Evros and is classified in Category A2 of the 10th Group with aa 1, and type of project: Electricity generation from wind energy, on the basis of the contract No. ΥΠΕΝ/ΔΙΠΑ/63951/4418/2024 (Government Gazette Issue 3867/B/3-7-2024) "Amendment of the ministerial decision under DIPA/oik.37674/2016 (B' 2471), for the reclassification of onshore wind power projects and onshore photovoltaic power projects in the categories and subcategories of Law No. 4014/2011".

-The present study is carried out in accordance with the specifications resulting from Ministerial Decision Ref.
-No. 170225: "Specification of the contents of environmental licensing folders for Category A projects according to the decision of the Minister of Environment, Energy, and Climate Change with number 1958/2012 (Government Gazette 21) as amended, according to Article 11 of Law 4014/2011 (Government Gazette 209A), as well as any other relevant detail" (Government Gazette 135/B/27-01-2014).
-According to Article 13 of Law 4296/2014 (Government Gazette 214/A/02-10-2014), there is a need for the preparation of a Special Ecological Study even for the non-protected areas (special protection areas) for birdlife but have areas with name "Important Bird Areas".
+The present study is prepared in accordance with the specifications derived from Ministerial Decision A.Π. οικ.
+170225: "Specification of the contents of environmental licensing folders for Category A' projects according to the decision of the Minister of Environment, Energy, and Climate Change with number 1958/2012 (B' 21) as amended, according to Article 11 of Law 4014/2011 (A' 209), as well as any other relevant detail" (Government Gazette 135/B/27-01-2014).
+According to Article 13 of Law 4296/2014 (Government Gazette 214/A/02-10-2014), there is a need for the preparation of a Special Ecological Study even for the non-protected areas (special protection areas) for birdlife but have areas characterized as "Important Bird Areas".
 This is based on the following provision: "Article thirteen Obligation to prepare a special ornithological study for areas located outside Special Protection Areas for birdlife but characterized as Important Bird Areas.
-Paragraph 3 of Article 6 of the Joint Ministerial Decision No. 49828/12.11.2008, issued by the Ministers of Environment, Spatial Planning and Public Works, Internal Affairs, Economy and Finance, Development, Rural Development and Food, Culture, Tourism Development, Transport and Communications, Merchant Marine, Aegean, and Insular Policy (Government Gazette 2464/B) is replaced as follows: "3.Wind plant installations within the Special Protection Areas (SPA) for birdlife and Important Bird Areas (IBA) of Directive 79/409/EEC can be performed according to Article 10 of Law 4014/2011, following the required Special Ecological Assessment (SEA), and based on the relevant provisions of Ministerial Decision econ.
-170225/2014 (Government Gazette 135/B) and Ministerial Decision 52983/1952/2013 (Government Gazette 2436/B) for Category A and Category B projects of Law 4014/2011, respectively.
-The specific requirements and limitations for the implementation of the above wind installations are determined in the respective decision approving the environmental terms for Category A projects of Law 4014/2011, or in the decision approving the Special Ecological Assessment for Category B projects of the same law".
+Paragraph 3 of Article 6 of the Joint Ministerial Decision No. 49828/12.11.2008, issued by the Ministers of Environment, Spatial Planning and Public Works, Internal Affairs, Economy and Finance, Development, Rural Development and Food, Culture, Tourism Development, Transport and Communications, Merchant Marine, Aegean, and Insular Policy (B' 2464) is replaced as follows: "3.
+Wind plant installations within the Special Protection Areas (SPA) for birdlife and Important Bird Areas (IBA) of Directive 79/409/EEC can be performed according to Article 10 of Law 4014/2011, following the required Special Ecological Assessment (SEA), and based on the relevant provisions of Ministerial Decision οικ.
+170225/2014 (B' 135) and Ministerial Decision 52983/1952/2013 (B' 2436) for Category A' and Category B' projects of Law 4014/2011, respectively.
+The specific requirements and limitations for the implementation of the above wind installations are determined in the respective decision approving the environmental terms for Category A projects of Law 4014/2011, or in the decision approving the Special Ecological Assessment for Category B projects of the same law.